elunna/nerfhack-changelog/README.md

 * lepers can spawn with bells and will ring them incessantly.
 * like likes can eat organic shields and cloaks when engulfing you (note: dragonhide scales are not edible for them)
 * merfolk were recolored to bright green
-* merfolk no longer steal items, they get more attacks and spawn with tridents or spears.
+* merfolk no longer steal items, they get more attacks and spawn with rustproof tridents or spears.
-* Migos explode into poison gas clouds on death
+* migos explode into poison gas clouds on death
-* Migo drones and warriors are slightly lower level than in SLASH'EM.
+* migo drones and warriors are slightly lower level than in SLASH'EM.
 * nightgaunts were recolored to purple
 * pack rats can generate randomly in the dungeon
 * phase spiders may appear in small groups
-* phase spiders can't move diagonally.
+* phase spiders can't move diagonally
 * revenants can now shoot fireballs (inspired by DOOM 2)
 * revenants have fire resistance.
-* shadows can now stalk the player
-* shadows have some minor buffs: higher level, better AC, stronger attacks, unsolid.
+* shadows have higher level, better AC, stronger attacks, are unsolid, resist shock, and can now stalk the player
-* shadows also resist shock.
 * shadows have the same defense as shades (must be hit with silver or blessed weapons)
 * shadow ogres spawn invisible and have a drain life attack
 * spiked orcs cannot wear anything in the armor slot